andreamussap/everypillreminder/docs/medicines.md

 **1.** Tap a medicine to share its information.

-**2.** On the edition screen, tap the drop-down menu
+**2.** On the edition screen, tap the drop-down menu.

-**3.** From the drop-down menu, select *Share medicine*
+**3.** From the drop-down menu, select *Share medicine*.

-- A popup is displayed
+- A popup is displayed.

-**4.** On the popup, tap *'Tap to select a friend'*
+**4.** On the popup, tap *'Tap to select a friend'*.

-- The list of friends is displayed
+- The list of friends is displayed.

-**5.** Select one friend from the list
+**5.** Select one friend from the list.

-- The name of the friend is displayed
+- The name of the friend is displayed.

-**6.** Tap *Share*
+**6.** Tap *Share*.

 **Result**

 - You are redirected to the list of meds.
 - Message *'Medicine shared'* is displayed.

 > You can only share one medicine at a time with the **same friend**.
-If you try to share a second medicine with someone, and he/she didn't respond (Accept or Reject) your previous request yet, the message: *'Your friend must first respond to the previous request'* is displayed
+If you try to share a second medicine with someone, and he/she didn't respond (Accept or Reject) your previous request yet, the message: *'Your friend must first respond to the previous request'* is displayed.

 ## Respond to a request